 Track your spending

 There’s no point in making a budget if you’re not going to track to see how it aligns.
-Tracking your spending not only informs future budgets, it can also serve as a gut check as you evaluate your spending.
+Tracking your spending not only informs future budgets, but it can also serve as a gut check as you evaluate your spending.

 For example, "Oops, I spent $45 more dollars than I expected on coffee this month—I need to cut back next month".
 Or, "Wow, I’m consistently spending $20 less on gas each month—I can put this toward my debt instead".